hahasheminejad/funWithModernWebApp/Docs/Module6-XRay.md

 1. Go to  https://github.com/AndrewG77/funWithModernWebApp/CloudFormation
 2. Download the file Module6-XRay and save it anywhere on your computer
 3. Please do the change-set, modify parameters and execute as before.
-Remember to choose REPLACE current template
+Remember to choose REPLACE current template (still use MythicalMysfits)